 Click ďForgot password?Ē on the MyChart login page to reset your password online.
 To complete the password reset, you will be asked to answer a secret question that you create during the MyChart account activation process.

 After five (5) failed login attempts, your MyChart account will be disabled.
-To unlock your MyChart account or verify your MyChart ID, you can contact a MyChart administrator at 206-621-4070.
+To unlock your MyChart account or verify your MyChart username, you can contact a MyChart administrator at 206-621-4070.

-We strongly recommend that you write down your MyChart ID and password and keep them in a safe place for future reference.Return to Top
+We strongly recommend that you write down your MyChart username and password and keep them in a safe place for future reference.Return to Top

 You can reply to most messages for 30 days after they appear in your Message Inbox.
 After 30 days, you will no longer be able to reply to a message.